Charles, Cardinal de Bourbon (born 1523): Two marriages

-In 1571 the second Prince of Condé married Marie de Clèves, his first cousin.
+In 1571 the second Prince of Condé married Marie of Cleves, his first cousin.
 Bourbon witnessed the signing of the marriage contract with disgust, accosting his nephew to ask how he could dare to marry in the Protestant fashion, and further without the required Papal dispensation to absolve him for marrying a close relative.
 Condé retorted that the only dispensation he required was that of the king.
 Bourbon, incensed by his response turned his back on his nephew.
 Alongside the other leading Catholics at court, he refused to attend the marriage ceremony later that year.

-Bourbon was tasked by Catherine with playing a leading role in the marriage of Navarre and the kings' sister Marguerite de Valois.
+Bourbon was tasked by Catherine with playing a leading role in the marriage of Henry of Navarre and the kings' sister Marguerite of Valois.
 He was confronted about his proposed participation by the Papal legate Salviati, who was disappointed to find the Cardinal optimistic about the prospects of peace that the marriage would bring about.
 Cardinal Lorraine was dispatched to Rome to secure the required Papal dispensation for this inter-religious marriage, he was however unsuccessful in securing the Pope's blessing.
 This struck a blow to the optimism that Bourbon had expressed to Salviati.
 In response to the news Bourbon was terrified of what his involvement might mean for his standing with the church and as a result he locked himself in his abbey at Saint-Germain-des-Prés.
 It took visits from Catherine, Marshal Tavannes, Marshal Biron and Secretary of State Villeroy for him to be coaxed back to court.
 Catherine was eventually able to overcome his objections to secure his involvement in the proceedings.
 Having been coerced into participation, he oversaw the nuptial mass and other key religious elements required to host the marriage.

-Reign of Henri III
+Reign of Henry III

 Of all the princes of the blood, by 1574 the only two granted privy to the discussions of the conseil privé were Louis, Duke of Montpensier and Cardinal Bourbon.
-This gave them access to the heart of royal decision making in the first days of Henri III's reign.
+This gave them access to the heart of royal decision making in the first days of Henry III's reign.